fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 Testing has gone well and I now am confident this it a platform for developments.

+This and some other codes make use of DueFlashStorage, a library to emulate EEPROM.
+The contents are preserved between reboots but not when the code is updated.

 ### CBUSSAM3X8E

 This is Duncan Greenwood's library for the CBUS communication.
 It is not under the control of this GitHub.